RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Related Work and Contribution

-\steSummaryBox{\faList Summary and Contribution.}{\textsc{RECOVER} builds on existing research in Requirements Engineering, advancing the field by using machine learning and large language models to automate the extraction of requirements from conversational data.
-This approach offers a more efficient and accurate method for requirements elicitation.
-Our design integrates concepts from \textsc{REConSum} \cite{reconsum_spijkman_2023}, positioning \textsc{RECOVER} as complementary to their work.
-While \textsc{REConSum} focuses on summarizing conversations to extract requirements-relevant information primarily from Q\&A structures, \textsc{RECOVER} aims to fully automate requirements elicitation by considering each conversation turn as potentially containing valuable information.}
+\steSummaryBox{\faList Summary and Contribution.}{\textsc{RECOVER} advances RE research by leveraging ML and LLMs to automate requirements extraction from conversations, enhancing efficiency and accuracy in elicitation.
+Our design integrates concepts from \textsc{REConSum} \cite{reconsum_spijkman_2023}, positioning \textsc{RECOVER} as a complementary work.
+While \textsc{REConSum} summarizes conversations to extract requirements-relevant information primarily from Q\&A structures, \textsc{RECOVER} aims to fully automate requirements elicitation by considering each conversation turn as potentially containing valuable information, \revised{supporting practitioners in the actual elicitation of system requirements rather than only suggesting potentially-relevant turns}.}